Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Arkansas

 The term 'neglect' includes either of the following:

-- Causing a child to be born with an illegal substance present in the child's bodily fluids or bodily substances as a result of the pregnant mother's knowingly using an illegal substance before the birth of the child
+• Causing a child to be born with an illegal substance present in the child's bodily fluids or bodily substances because the pregnant mother knowingly used an illegal substance before the birth of the child

-- At the time of the birth of a child, the presence of an illegal substance in the mother's bodily fluids or bodily substances as a result of the pregnant mother's knowingly using an illegal substance before the birth of the child
+• At the time of the birth of a child, the presence of an illegal substance in the mother's bodily fluids or bodily substances because the pregnant mother knowingly used an illegal substance before the birth of the child

 The term 'illegal substance' means a drug that is prohibited to be used or possessed without a prescription under the Arkansas Criminal Code, § 5-1-101, et seq.
-A test of the child's bodily fluids or bodily substances may be used as evidence to establish neglect.
-A test of the mother's bodily fluids or bodily substances may be used as evidence to establish neglect.
+A test of the child's or the mother's bodily fluids or bodily substances may be used as evidence to establish neglect.

 In regulation: Fetal alcohol syndrome disorder (FASD) is an umbrella term used to describe the range of effects or disorders that can occur in an individual whose mother consumed alcohol during pregnancy.